Subscribe to updates

 Summer in the City 2025

-The holiday programme continues to be very well received 100% of families said the programme supported their family by easing financial pressure and 80% described noticeable improvements in their child's confidence and social development.
+- Impact: 100% of families reported that the programme eased financial pressure, and 80% described noticeable improvements in their child's confidence and social development.

 Attendees